Beach days in the summer are the best but they can really add up. Here’s where you can stick your toes in the sand without paying a fee.

 Boardwalk, Wildwood

-New Jersey’s pride and joy is the five-mile stretch of beach known as Wildwood, North Wildwood and Wildwood Crest.
+The Wildwoods is a five-mile stretch of beach known as Wildwood, North Wildwood and Wildwood Crest.
 These sandy beaches are totally free, offer restrooms and allow food on the beach.
-Wildwood is home to an exciting boardwalk (we’re talking Morey’s Pier and Water Park!), and hosts more than 180 festivals and events throughout the year.
+Wildwood is home to an exciting boardwalk (we’re talking Morey’s Pier and water park!), and hosts more than 180 festivals and events throughout the year.
 These beaches are worth the trip and you don’t have to pay a dime.

 William Morrow Beach